Creating A Cat Friendly Home

 We "get" dogs but we don't "get" cats.
 In the meantime we try to treat them like dogs, which doesn't work, so let's get educated!

-Charlotte Ross has been an animal activist for years, ever since she was a little girl she's had this dream of helping any way she could.
+Charlotte Ross has been an animal activist for years.
+Ever since she was a little girl she's had this dream of helping any way she could.
 Nowadays, anytime someone wants to collaborate and help to bring awareness and raise funds for animal organizations, Charlotte is on board.

 "HERO PEOPLE OF THE WEEK" - Joe Dwyer & Daniel The Beagle

 In October of 2011, Daniel's life nearly ended.
 When Daniel was only six months old, he was placed into a small steel box alongside 17 other dogs scheduled for euthanasia at a Florence, Alabama animal control facility.
 The box was pumped full of carbon monoxide gas and while all of the other dogs succumbed Daniel miraculously survived.
-He is now only one of two dogs who have ever survived the gas chamber.
+He was only one of two dogs who have ever survived the gas chamber.

 He was immediately named Daniel for the biblical figure who survived after being thrown into a den of lions.
 After his ordeal, he was taken to a veterinarian for treatment.
 Daniel was then transferred to the Eleventh Hour Rescue in Rockaway, New Jersey.
 There, he caught the attention of motivational speaker Joe Dwyer, who ended up adopting him.